wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.6.7 =
+* An error could appear sometimes instead of the channels listing.

 = 1.6.6 =
 * The widget init function is now compatible with PHP versions below 5.3.